 Spatulas come in many different shapes, sizes, and materials.
 Heat resistant rubber spatulas are very versatile and can be used for baking, cooking, and various other tasks such as emptying containers to get every last scrap (such as chocolate!).

-Offset Spatulas or palette knives as they are sometimes known, (pictured below), are great for use in different pastry applications, such as crumb coating a cake, spreading chocolate, or lifting delicate items while plating.
+- Offset Spatulas or palette knives as they are sometimes known, are great for use in different pastry applications, such as crumb coating a cake, spreading chocolate, or lifting delicate items while plating.
 I have even used one, heated until glowing red in a flame, to 'brulee' a creme brulee.

 Thermometers